pinecoders/pinecoders.github.io/resources/README.md

 ## Educational Content
-[Kodify](https://kodify.net/tradingview-programming-articles/): This is where you will find the largest, most complete and well-written set of in-depth articles on Pine.
+[Kodify](https://kodify.net/tradingview-programming-articles/): The indispensable and largest, most complete and well-written set of in-depth articles on Pine.
+Articles discuss many finer points of Pine not covered elsewhere.

 [Backtest Rookies](https://backtest-rookies.com/category/tradingview/): They produce quality material illustrating many of the typical tasks or subjects Pine coders want to do or explore.